Shipping Guide

 Quick Answer

-A 12oz bag of coffee ships comfortably under 1 lb with packaging, keeping Ground Advantage costs around $4-6.
+A 12oz bag of coffee ships comfortably under 1 lb with packaging, keeping Ground Advantage costs around $4-6 at discounted rates.
 The 2-5 day transit window is fast enough to preserve freshness for roasted beans.
+Heads up: USPS raised rates roughly 5.4% effective late December 2025 into January 2026, so the retail version of that same label climbs every shipment.
+Buying below commercial rates is how you blunt the hike instead of passing it to your margin.

 Shipping Options for Coffee